Driving Test Day: How to Prepare and What to Expect

-The night before
+The night before the driving test

-The morning of your test
+The morning of the driving test

 Most driving instructors will recommend that you have a lesson just before your test.
-This usually lasts an hour and is a chance to “warm up”.
-Shake off your pre-test nerves and make mistakes so you don’t repeat them during the test!
+This usually lasts an hour and is a chance to warm up.
+Shake off your pre-test nerves and make mistakes so you don’t repeat them during the test.

 There are a few things you’ll need to make sure you bring with you for your driving test:

-- Your provisional licence – both parts!
+- Your provisional licence

 - Your theory test pass certificate

-- A car – most people use their driving instructor’s, but you can use your own
+- A car – most people use their driving instructor’s, but you can use your own car

 What happens at the start of the driving test?